In this practical you will get acquainted with R,

 will learn about vectors, matrices and arrays later today.

-Now you know how to use R
+Now you know how to use R as a calculator and

-as a typesetting device.
+R-Studio as a typesetting device.

-.
-Play around with R
+End of Practical 1.
+Play around with R and

-if you like.
+R-studio if you like.